 Why This Is A More Affordable Solution

-Developers can access the real time web socket for as little as $5/mo.
-Enterprise access, with unlimited streaming and redistribution rights costs many times less than from other providers.
+Developers can access the real time websocket for as little as $5/mo.
+Enterprise access, with unlimited streaming and redistribution rights, costs many times less than what other providers charge.

 This article shows how to start accessing real time prices in Excel, API, and websocket formats.
 You can see the stock quotes API documentation here and this article provides a guide to getting started with the API.
 If you need access in Excel, this tutorial will get you going.

 Have more questions?
 Chat with our team.